pidabrow/language-processing/README.md

 # language-processing
-Work in progress that needs some final tweaking.
-Running locally, on localhost:8080 and visiting localhost:8080/skip-gram/demo produces output like below.

 Algorithm:
 The application constructs a tree-based model for consecutive words.
 Based on this structure, extracting all possible skip-grams is done using Depth First Serach.